The Coronavirus Job Retention Scheme

 Future Fund Loans

-On Monday 20 April, the government also announced a £1.25bn package to support fledging firms that would not qualify for the Coronavirus Business Loan Interruption Scheme.
+The government has also launched a £1.25bn package to support fledging firms that would not qualify for the Coronavirus Business Loan Interruption Scheme.

 The scheme provides start-ups with ‘Future Fund’ loans of between £125,000 and £5m.
 To be eligible, your business must have raised at least £250,000 from private investors in the last five years.

 Money put in by the government must be matched by private investors – or the government will take an ownership stake in the company.